maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 <details>
-<summary><strong> 1️⃣ Yes, you clicked the Reddit ad — welcome.
-Curious what this is all about?
+<summary><strong> 1️⃣ This is the $1M tool everyone’s been whispering about.
+Curious why?
 (Click for a quick tour)</strong></summary>

 <br>

-> [**WFGY**](https://github.com/onestardao/WFGY) is the name of this project — and the core reasoning engine behind it.
+> [**WFGY**](https://github.com/onestardao/WFGY) is the name of this project — and the semantic reasoning engine behind everything here.
-> Every tool in the WFGY Family is powered by this same semantic engine.
+> Every tool in the WFGY Family is powered by this same core engine.
 >
-> [**TXT OS**](https://github.com/onestardao/WFGY/tree/main/OS) is the world’s first operating system that runs purely via `.txt`, compatible with any LLM.
+> [**TXT OS**](https://github.com/onestardao/WFGY/tree/main/OS) is the world’s first operating system built entirely from `.txt` files — compatible with any LLM.
-> It requires no install, no API keys, and can inject reasoning behavior directly into your model.
+> No install, no API keys, and it injects structured reasoning directly into your model.
 >
-> **TXT-Blah Blah Blah** is the very first app built on top of TXT OS.
+> **TXT-Blah Blah Blah** is the first app built on top of TXT OS.
-> Its goal: answer any abstract, paradoxical, or philosophical prompt — with stable, symbolic logic.
+> Its goal: to answer abstract, paradoxical, or philosophical prompts using symbolic logic and stable semantics.
 >
 > You’re currently on the **TXT-Blah Blah Blah** product page.
-> This single tool already includes the full WFGY reasoning engine + the TXT OS framework.
+> This single tool includes the full WFGY reasoning engine + TXT OS framework.
 > No extra setup.
 No wrong turns.
 You’re exactly where you need to be.
 >
 > Wondering how WFGY achieves
 > **Semantic Accuracy ↑ 22.4% | Reasoning Success Rate ↑ 42.1% | Stability ↑ 3.6×**?
 > → Just tap **2️⃣** to see the data and solved benchmarks.
->

 </details>